Los Angeles Poverty Department: History

 The ultimate enactment of ensemble members' lives in front of an audience seeks to transform the audience into witnesses rather than spectators.

 In addition to ongoing workshops and the creation of new work, the LAPD's activities include touring of their repertory and commissions.
 Their community partnerships include SRO Housing, the L.A.
 Community Action Network, The Downtown Women's Action Coalition, St. Vincent DePaul Center, The Salvation Army's Women's and Men's drug recovery programs, and the Inner City Law Center.

-In 2014, the Queens Museum mounted the first museum survey of the Los Angeles Poverty Department's activity, showcasing nearly thirty years of materials.
-The Queens Museum and Autonomedia also released Agents and Assets: Witnessing the war on drugs and on communities, timed to coincide with the exhibition and containing the script, notes, and conversations accumulated over 12 years of performance of one of LAPD's best known and widely toured works.
-LAPD is the recipient of the Foundation for Contemporary Arts Robert Rauschenberg Award (2018).